-Redirection and Gentle encouragement, a 'nudge' in the right direction.
-Reminder A reminder of class charter delivered privately wherever possible.
+Steps Actions Redirection /Reminder Gentle encouragement, a 'nudge' in the right direction.
+A reminder of class charter delivered privately wherever possible.
 Repeat reminders if necessary once more.
 De-escalate where reasonable and possible and take the initiative to keep things at this stage.
 Praise will be given if the child is able to model good behaviour as a result of the reminder.
-Verbal Reminder A clear verbal warning delivered privately wherever /Caution possible, making the child aware of their behaviour and Caonon clearly outlining the consequences if they continue.
+Caution A clear verbal warning delivered privately wherever possible, making the child aware of their behaviour and clearly outlining the consequences if they continue.
 The child has a choice to do the right thing.
-The child will be reminded of their good previous good conduct to prove that they can make good choices. , , , , , , , , , , , , , , , , , , , , , Level Cleave a a carefully about your next step."
-Last Chance Speak to the child privately and give them a final opportunity to engage. (restorative Use the 30 second scripted intervention conversation I have noticed that you are (having trouble atting started wandering ground ata ) right now /reflection time) getting started, wandering around etc.) right now.
-At The Avenue, we (refer to the virtues - SHINE) Because of that you need to (refer to action to support behaviour of moving to gnother table support behaviour e.g. moving to another table, complete learning at another time) See me for 5 minutes after class/during break

-Do you remember yesterday/last week when you (refer to previous Positive behaviour)?

-That is who I need to see today

-Thank you for listening then give the child
+The child will be reminded of their good previous good conduct to prove that they can make good choices.
+"Stop, think, make the right choice," "think carefully about your next step." (restorative conversation /reflection time) Speak to the child privately and give them a final opportunity to engage.
+Use the 30 second scripted intervention I have noticed that you are (having trouble getting started, wandering around etc.) right now.
+At The Avenue, we (refer to the virtues - SHINE) Because of that you need to (refer to action to support behaviour e.g. moving to another table, complete learning at another time) See me for 5 minutes after class/during break Do you remember yesterday/last week when you (refer to previous Positive behaviour)?
+That is who I need to see today Thank you for listening then give the child some 'take up' time.
+If the warning is not heeded and the behaviour continues this must be recorded on CPOMS.
+At this point the child will be informed that they will have to miss allocated minutes from the next break/lunch time in reflection time.
+Children will be expected to have a reflective dialogue/complete reflection form.
+The reflection time is dependent on the stage or ability of the child.

-, ,

-some 'take up' time.

-If the warning is not heeded and the Is also wis a manager time and the manager time.
-It also wis a manager time and the manager time.
-It also wis a manager time and the manager time and the manager time.
-It also wis a manager time and the manager time and the manager time.
-It also wis a manager time and the manager time and the manager time.
-It also wis a manager time and the manager time and the manager time and the manager time.
-It also wis a manager time and the manager t

-behaviour continues this must be recorded

-on CPOMS.

-At this point the child will be informed that

-they will have to miss allocated minutes

-from the next break/lunch time in reflection

-time.
-Children will be expected to have a

-reflective dialogue/complete reflection

-form.

-The reflection time is dependent on the stage or

-ability of the child.
 A rough guide is as follows:

-Reception = 1 minute

-Year 1 = 2 minutes

-Year 2 = 3 minutes

-Year 3 = 4 minutes

-Year 4 = 5 minutes

-TOULT OTHINOIOS

-Year 5 = 6 minutesYear 6 = 7 minutes Cool Off Cool Off might be a short time away from the classroom with another class/TA/calm space.
+Cool Off Repair Restorative Conversation Year 1 = 2 minutes Year 2 = 3 minutes Year 3 = 4 minutes Year 4 = 5 minutes Year 5 = 6 minutes Year 6 = 7 minutes Cool Off might be a short time away from the classroom with another class/TA/calm space.
 It is time allowed to calm down, breathe, look at the situation from a different perspective and compose themselves.
-Repair Restorative Conversation Chose 5 questions from the following: What happened?
+Chose 5 questions from the following: What happened?
 What were you thinking at the time?
 What have you thought since?
 How did this make people feel?
 Who has been affected?
-How have they been affected?
+Who have they been affected?
 What should we do to put things right?
 How can we do things differently in the future?
 Consequences Communication with parent /carer If a child has two incidents in a week requiring reflection the class teacher must inform parents.
 This will be recorded on CPOMS.
 A formal meeting with SLT and parents/carers.
 If a child has three or more incidents in a week (or regular incidents) requiring reflection a meeting with the key stage leader and parents/carers will be arranged.
 This will be recorded on CPOMS.
 Weekly behaviour meetings Children who regularly receive more than 3 reflections in a week will have weekly monitoring meetings (during lunchtime) to discuss their behaviour with the pastoral lead.
 Suspension A serious breach may lead to a fixed-term suspension.

-(Appendix 5 - A model of positivity - Effective 30 Second Interventions)
+(Appendix 4 - A model of positivity - Effective 30 Second Interventions)